kschueths/event-template/.gitlab/issue_templates/workshop-registration.md

-## Registration for May 4th Workshop
+## Registration for June 16th Workshop

-Please check the confidential issue checkbox when submitting this registration.
+Please leave the `/confidential` command when submitting this registration.
 This prevents other attendees from seeing your registration and personal information.

 **First Name**: